OSU-BMBL/metaqubic/README.md

 <b>Note:</b> the installation of scipy package may ask you to agree with a user agreement.
 Simply click Enter button to continue.

 ### Data accessibility
-To run the tutorial, a zip package can be downloaded [HERE](http://bmbl.sdstate.edu/metaqubic/meta_data.gz), or use wget code in Linux system:
+To run the tutorial, download the Meta_data package incuding the essential files [HERE](http://bmbl.sdstate.edu/metaqubic/meta_data.gz), or use wget code in Linux system:
 ```{r,engine='bash',eval=FALSE}
 wget http://bmbl.sdstate.edu/metaqubic/meta_data.gz
 ```